mattjnewberry/mattjnewberry.github.io/_posts/2020-7-31-static-hosting.md

 *To be contiued...*

-(Yes, I realise jekyll have a draft functionality to avoid having incomplete published pages but it will be finished soon, I promise!
+(Yes, I realise jekyll has a draft functionality to avoid having incomplete published pages but it will be finished soon, I promise!
 If you're interested in more, do reach out to me via the contacts section)